In 1947 Good Foods, Inc. built a Skippy

-Peanut Butter plant at 5725 Highway 7, so close to
+Peanut Butter plant on Highway 7, so close to

 Junior High you could smell it.
 In fact, almost immediately,